-One of the reasons that young “local food” Driftless farming families are thriving is that this influx is matched by a growing local medical professional community that serves two hospitals—Vernon Memorial Healthcare and clinics from the Gundersen Health System, and the corporate expansion of Organic Valley.
-All together this influx is, on average, highly educated and community involved.
+One of the reasons that young “local food” Driftless farming families are thriving is that this influx is matched by a growing local medical professional community that serves two hospitals—Vernon Memorial Healthcare and clinics from the Gundersen Health System.

-The Ark’s support is anchored in Viroqua, a community of 4,000 whose Viroqua Food Co-op has over 3,000 members, from employees of Organic Valley’s Headquarters.
+The Commons’ support is anchored in Viroqua, a community of 4,500 whose Viroqua Food Co-op has over 3,000 members.
 Additionally, educational options reflect the diversity of the community and include a Pleasant Ridge Waldorf Elementary School, public system, Montessori public elementary charter school, Laurel Charter high school, Cornerstone Christian Academy, a Kickapoo Homeschool Cooperative, a Western Technical college campus, and the Driftless Folk School.
 The two major hospitals support integrative medicine therapies and are complemented by a comprehensive range of alternative healthcare providers, such as the Healing Arts Center.

-Intergenerational: The Ark’s puppetry “Harvest Parade” demonstrates its emphasis on nurturing young people to develop as renaissance artists who are committed to community service.
-Critically, the Ark’s varied educational offerings fill the gaps left by the underfunding of art education in local public schools, while its adult and public programs introduce stimulating art education serving pre-schoolers to elders.
-During 2013, over 4,500 volunteer hours and pro bono professional services evidenced the key role the Ark already plays across demographics to impact community wellness.
+Intergenerational: The Commons’ support of the puppetry “Harvest Parade” demonstrates its emphasis on nurturing young people to develop as renaissance artists who are committed to community service.
+Critically, The Commons educational offerings fill the gaps left by the underfunding of art education in local public schools, while its adult and public programs introduce stimulating art education serving pre-schoolers to elders.
+During 2013, over 4,500 volunteer hours and pro bono professional services evidenced the key role The Commons already plays across demographics to impact community wellness.
 (See, Appendix D, “Harvest Parade.”)

 Family-centered: Small, rural towns and surrounding agricultural communities are traditionally family-centered.
 Historically, local churches hosted many social events and provided social services.
-Picking up on this long-standing community value, the Ark’s marketing offerings and programs focus on presenting events and classes that reach each community sector from pre-school to young families to group homes residents to elders in assisted-living and adult care facilities.
+Picking up on this long-standing community value, The Commons offerings and programs focus on presenting events and classes that reach many community sectors.